 - A feeling of tightness or immobility in the spine

 - Pain that intensifies with movement and may diminish when lying down

 As stated above, back spasms may indicate an underlying injury, since muscle spasms in general may result from injured or inflamed nerves.
-Thus, it is necessary to consider the full gamut of spine conditions when a patient suffers from chronic back spasms, which means they have lasted for three months or longer.
-Since many spine conditions respond well to conservative, non-invasive treatment, such a patient may fully recovery after seeking back spasm relief through non-invasive means.
+Thus, it is necessary to consider the full gamut of spine conditions when a patient experiences chronic back spasms, which means the spasms have lasted for three months or longer.
+Since many spine conditions respond well to conservative, non-invasive treatment, a patient may fully recovery after seeking back spasm relief through non-invasive means.

 If, however, conservative methods have not brought you relief, your physician may suggest back surgery as your best option.
-Laser Spine Institute (LSI) offers alternatives to back surgery; we specialize in finding and treating the root cause of back and neck pain using our minimally invasive, laser-assisted spine procedures, performed on an outpatient basis.
-Let us help you rediscover a life without pain.
+Laser Spine Institute offers more effective alternatives to traditional open back surgery.
+We specialize in finding and treating the root cause of back pain using our minimally invasive spine procedures, which are performed on an outpatient basis.
+Let us help you find relief from back pain.